 Los Angeles uses much more water than it receives from precipitation and thus it imports water from the northern part of California and from states to the east via the Colorado River.
 In fact, much of the development of Los Angeles was fueled by this supply of water from the Owens Valley in the Sierra Nevada and the Colorado River to the east.
 Water from the Colorado River began to flow into Los Angeles in the 1920s and 1930s and included the construction of Parker Dam and the Colorado River Aqueduct.

 Water Supply and Demand

-Growth of other cities that lie in arid locations closer to the Colorado River, including Denver and Phoenix, will likely lead to bitter litigation over water rights in the southwest in coming decades.
-Overseas, countries in arid parts of the globe, for example Turkey, Iraq and Syria, have also had major disputes about water rights and management.
+The growth of other cities that lie in arid locations closer to the Colorado River, including Denver and Phoenix, will likely lead to bitter litigation over water rights in the southwest in coming decades.
+Overseas, countries in arid parts of the globe, for example, Turkey, Iraq, and Syria have also had major disputes about water rights and management.
 Turkey, which lies at the source of the Tigris and Euphrates rivers, has constructed dams on both rivers for irrigation purposes as well as for hydroelectricity, and this has led to long conflicts with countries downriver including Syria and Iraq.